 Qatar's Ambassador Participates In Turkiye FM's Meeting With GCC Ambassadors

-Ambassador of Qatar to the Republic of H E Turkiye Faisal bin Abdullah Al Hanzab participated yesterday in a meeting between Minister of Foreign Affairs of Turkiye H E Hakan Fidan and Their Excellencies the Ambassadors of the Gulf Cooperation Council countries and Ambassador of Jordan to the Republic of Turkiye.
-During the meeting, Their Excellencies discussed the latest developments in the region and international efforts aimed at reducing tension, in addition to exploring ways to strengthen joint cooperation.
+(MENAFN- Gulf Times) His Excellency Ambassador of the State of Qatar to the Republic of Turkiye Faisal bin Abdullah Al Hanzab, participated on Tuesday in a meeting between Minister of Foreign Affairs of the Republic of Turkiye Hakan Fidan and the Ambassadors of the Gulf Cooperation Council (GCC) countries and Ambassador of the Hashemite Kingdom of Jordan to the Republic of Turkiye the meeting, The Ambassadors discussed the latest developments in the region and international efforts aimed at reducing tension, in addition to exploring ways to strengthen joint cooperation.

 Legal Disclaimer: